kingkong12/boilerplatee/README.md

 - STEPS : ( Commit ).

-- Remove the OLD code first << --------------- Active
+- Remove the OLD code first < -- DONE✅
-- Add all configs to the APP FILE
+- Add all configs to the APP FILE < -- DONE✅
-- clean up and define helper methods.
+- clean up and define helper methods. << ----- ---------- Active 1./2 time.

-  - Media query
+  - Media query < -- DONE✅
-  - Pix to rem function
+  - Pix to rem function < -- DONE✅
-  - initialize the breakPoints correctly with min + max + in between.
+  - initialize the breakPoints correctly with min + max + in between. < -- DONE✅
-  -
+    -Popery set theme file with all static coloes and other things < -- DONE✅

 - router Configuration
   - initalize hte mock router file